weaviate/weaviate-io/docs/weaviate/core-knowledge/index.md

 <!-- TODO: Remove explanatory header once layout review complete -->
 :::caution NOTE:
 The "Concepts: Core" sections come from
-- Core Knowledge in Weaviate Docs Classic, minus "Console", which is now in Tutorials: Further Topics.
+- Core Knowledge in Weaviate Docs Classic, minus:
+  - "Console", which is now in Tutorials: Further Topics.
+  - "Clients", which has been added to Client-libraries/index
 - Modules, from Modules:Index + some of the theory in Configuration:Modules in Weaviate Docs Classic
 - Vector indexing, from Vector Index (ANN) Plugins:Index in Weaviate Docs Classic
 :::